brimdata/zed/docs/zq/language.md

 Here, the two versions of type "foo" are retained in the group-by results.

-In general, it is bad practice to define multiple versions a single named type though the Zed system and Zed data model accommodates such dynamic bindings.
+In general, it is bad practice to define multiple versions a single named type though the Zed system and Zed data model accommodate such dynamic bindings.
 Managing and enforcing the relationship between type names and their type definitions on a global basis (e.g., across many different data pools in a Zed lake) is outside the scope of the Zed data model and language.
 That said, Zed provides flexible